lawrence-iviani/lisa/docs/embedded/install.md

 * Be sure you have installed Tmuxinator, see See [install tmuxinator](https://github.com/lawrence-iviani/lisa/blob/main/embedded/install.md#tmuxinator)

 * Copy the files in [pi/.config](https://github.com/lawrence-iviani/lisa/tree/main/configuration/all/home/pi/config)
-This is normally in ~/.config/tmuxinator (please notice as .config is a hidden folder)
+This is normally in ~/.config/tmuxinator (please notice as .config is a hidden folder) and copied with the configuration script.

 * Check the asound.conf is the correct for your HAT and  [lisa.cfg](https://github.com/lawrence-iviani/rhasspy-lisa-odas-hermes/blob/master/rhasspy_lisa_odas_hermes/config/lisa.cfg) is pointing to the right ODAS configuration.